AbstractBorderStudio/CI2024_lab2/README.md

 ### 1.4.3.
 EA approach: results

-> These are the best results obtained so far.
+> <u>Note that these are the best results obtained so far running multiple times the algorithm</u>.

 <table>
     <tr>